bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 ~~~~~~~~~~~~~~

 You are able to control the simulation and to influence the animation
-using the actions in the toolbar or the |axon-ivy| menu.
+using the actions in the toolbar or the Axon Ivy menu.

 .. figure:: /_images/simulation-debugging/menu-engine.png
    :alt: Engine Sub-Menu